ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 sudo apt-get install unzip pkg-config           # add `cmake` & `build-essential` if you haven't installed them previously.
 ```
-OpenGL should have already been installed during CUDA installation.
+OpenGL should have already been installed during Nvidia manual driver installation or Driver installation during CUDA installation.
 If not, install it by typing following command:
 ```
 sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev mesa-utils
 ```